-Alternative Names: Vertigo Disease, Endolymphatic Hydrops.
+Alternative names: Vertigo Disease, Primary Endolymphatic Hydrops, Idiopathic Endolymphatic Hydrops

 Thousands of people suffer from this troublesome disease that affects the inner ear.
 Major symptoms include constant ringing in the ears and vertigo (dizziness).
 The disease is caused by overproduction of fluid in the inner ear but the reason for this is not understood.
 Theories include food allergies and spasms of the blood vessels, and problems with the immune system.